Rok on the pristine white sands of Playa Rincón in the Dominican Republic

 The Dominican Republic is the most visited country in the Caribbean with over 6 million visitors each year and captures over 20% of the total Caribbean tourism market.

-The country is famous not only for beautiful the beaches, but also for merengue and bachata – the tropical, rhythmic music, and baseball – there are over 100 players of Dominican origin across American professional baseball leagues.
+The country is famous not only for its beautiful beaches, but also for merengue and bachata, its tropical, rhythmic music.
+It also boasts a huge baseball legacy, producing over 100 players in the American professional leagues.

-I visited Dominican Republic on three occasions with different purposes and in a different way:
+I visited the Dominican Republic on 3 different occasions, each trip with a different focus.

 • I spent four days in a beach resort in Punta Cana and a day in the capital Santo Domingo in a family trip with two small kids (2014).

-• As a backpacker, I travelled around the island by local transport and rented a scooter to take advantage of good weather and flexibility to stop at various villages, beaches or attractive spots (2016).
+• As a backpacker, I traveled around the island using local transport.
+I also rented a scooter to enjoy the good weather and stop freely at villages, beaches and scenic spots.
+(2016).

 One country split into two different worlds

-The most memorable aspect of my experience was riding a motorbike along the stunning sandy beaches, tasting delicious seafood, talking to friendly locals …. until the motorbike broke down … and the easy-going local lifestyle magically solved the problem.
+The most memorable aspect of my Dominican Republic travel experience in 2016 was riding a motorbike along the stunning sandy beaches, tasting delicious seafood and talking to friendly locals …. until the motorbike broke down … but the easy-going local lifestyle magically solved the problem.

-When I crossed the border from Haiti to Dominican Republic, the contrast was visible immediately.
+When I crossed the border from Haiti to Dominican Republic, I noticed the contrast immediately.
 Spanish language, different – mestizos’ population, higher standard of living, better infrastructure and much more comfort to travel at lower costs.

-The immigration officer was skeptical about the reason why I would visit Haiti.
+The immigration officer was skeptical about the reason why I had visited Haiti.

 I am a backpacker, visiting Haiti and Dominican Republic on the same trip,” was the most honest explanation I could offer.